Code-the-Dream-School/node-essentials/lessons/lesson2-events-http.md

 emitter.emit("tell", "all done");
 ```

 Try this program out.
 We only have "tell" and "error" as event names in this case, but typically there would be more named events.
-The listeners for a given event are called in the order they register, and the emitting of events is synchronous, although it be made asynchronous.
+The listeners for a given event are called in the order they register, and the emitting of events is synchronous, although it can be made asynchronous.

 This may seem pretty simple, and it is -- but it enables you to write programs where one function communicates with many others, depending on the conditions.
 The mainline code could have logic that says, if X happens, notify a, b, and c, but if Y happens, notify c and d.
 This gives plugpoints where developers can add modules to listen for events.
 This simple model is exploited extensively in the Node `http` package.